icebarf/icebarf.github.io/content/random/troubleshooting-windows-dgpu-passthrough.md

 Also, will need to setup Custom DNS in windows or whatever OS in VM after installing Ethernet drivers if doing NAT.

+Reason: dnscrypt-proxy takes up port 54, dnsmasq used by libvirt also uses that port by default.
+Since we dont need DNS, we just turn it off and manually setup in the VM os.

 ## XML Editing

 Some changes that I edited into the XML configuration, after clicking apply—would straight up vanish.